 - Press the shutter button halfway.
-The lens's focusing ring will rotate to focus. - During the autofocus operation, <AE > will be displayed. - The AF point that achieves focus will be displayed.
-At the same time, the beeper will sound and the focus indicator <> > will light up. - In low light, the AF point(s) will light up briefly in red. - If necessary, the built-in flash will be raised automatically.
+The lens elements will shift to focus. - During the autofocus operation, <AE> will be displayed. - The AF point that achieves focus will be displayed.
+At the same time, the beeper will sound and the focus indicator < ● > will light up. - ▶ In low light, the AF point(s) will light up briefly in red. - If necessary, the built-in flash will be raised automatically.